CMA vs RMA vs CCMA Exams: Everything You Need to Know

 There is value in earning the credentials of a Certified Medical Assistant (CMA, AAMA), Registered Medical Assistant (RMA, AMT), or Certified Clinical Medical Assistant (CCMA, NHA).
 Employers are more likely to hire certified medical assistants because these credentials demonstrate the knowledge and skills necessary to do the job.
 In some cases, employers may require certification or will pay certified medical assistants higher salaries.
 By understanding the available certification exams, you can decide which is your best option, and then focus on preparing for success.
-This blog post will help you get started.

 We are going to explore three nationally accredited certification exams, breaking each down to identify features of the exam, eligibility requirements, content, and passing requirements.